nexmo-se/Vonage-SMS-API-Blueprint/README.md

     **Note** If you don't see the Message feature, then you'll need to ask the Organization Administrator to enable this feature.

-    **Note** The Notification Webhook Signature Secret Token needs to be the same as line 154 of [server.js](./server.js)

-    ```js
-    const secretToken = 'MySecretSignature';
-    ```
+4. At the `.env` file, set the `GENESYS_SECRET_TOKEN` to the Outbound Notification Webhook Signature Secret Token you set in the previous step E.g `MySecretSignature`.

-4. Configure Architect Flow for Inbound Message.
+5. Configure Architect Flow for Inbound Message.
 Navigate to Genesys Cloud > Admin > Architect.
 Select `Flows: Inbound Message` from the dropdown list.
 Click `+ Add`, then you can name it `VonageMessage`.

-5. Configure Routing.
+6. Configure Routing.
 Navigate to Genesys Cloud > Admin > Routing > Message Routing.
 Add via `+` icon.
 You can name Inbound Message Flows `VonageMessage` as you did with the Architect Flow above and Inbound Address to `VonageMessaging`.
 You can name the Description `Inbound Vonage OpenMessaging`.
 Set the Intial State to `Transfer to ACD`.
 You can save the name as `Transfer to ACD` and Queue to `Vonage`.
 Make sure to Add ACD Skill.
 Save the settings.

-6. Get the Genesys Message Deployment ID.
+7. Get the Genesys Message Deployment ID.
 To retrieve this, we'll use [Postman](https://www.postman.com/) and one of the GET Request from the Genesys Postman Collection.
 Some instructions can be found in the article [Use Postman to test API calls](https://developer.genesys.cloud/api/rest/postman/).
 In short, we import the Genesys Postman Collection, set it's Authorization as instructed, along with Variables.
 Next, inside Postman, we navigate to PureCloud Platform API > api > v2 > conversations > messaging > integrations > open > `Get a list of Open messaging integrations` and execute the request.
 The Deployement ID will be in the Response within the array `entities[0].id`.
 Once we have that, we can set the `GENESYS_MESSAGE_DEPLOYMENT_ID` variable in the `.env` file.

     ```js
     https://api.{{environment}}/api/v2/conversations/messaging/integrations/open